ErnieAtLYD/mtg-card-displayerer/README.md

  - [x] Use a responsive design.
 The cards should reflow as-needed based on the size of the browser window.
 You may limit the maximum display area but may not use a fixed width.
  - [x] As the user scrolls down the page, additional cards should be loaded and appended.
 (This method of displaying results is often referred to as "infinite scroll.")
  - [x] Include a page header.
 You may also include additional layout elements at your discretion.
- - [...]
-Display a loading indicator when communicating with the API.
+ - [x] Display a loading indicator when communicating with the API.
  - Once your basic design is working, add these additional features (you get to decide all the details):
-   - [ ] Search (at a minimum, by the card's name)
+   - [x] Search (at a minimum, by the card's name)
    - [ ] Sort (card name, set, artist, etc.)

 Implementation Requirements